elidami/Heterointerface-construction-VASP/README.md

 4. The files *configuration.txt* and *functions.py* are in common for both clean and decorated interface calculations:
    - *configuration.txt* contains the input variables that needs to be specified by the user.
    - *functions.py* contains all the methods on which the two main scripts are based.
-5. The file *testing.py* contains the tests of the methods written in *functions.py*.
+5. The folder *Tests* contains different files in which the tests of all the methods written in *functions.py* are organized.

 ## Results
 The output of the code is a text file called POSCAR, written in a readable format for VASP.